Careers

 About LFS

-This is an exciting opportunity to become an integral part of the team at Britain’s longest established and world-famous conservatoire for filmmakers.
+This is an exciting opportunity to join the Cinematography team at Britain’s longest established and world-famous conservatoire for filmmakers.
 The school, now in its 70th anniversary year, is based in Covent Garden in the heart of London.
-LFS alumni include some veterans (Mike Leigh, Michael Mann, Tak Fujimoto, Ann Hui) and famous younger filmmakers including Daina Pusic, Oliver Hermanus, Babak Jalali, and the creator of End of the F**king World, Jonathan Entwistle.
+LFS alumni include famous veterans (Mike Leigh, Michael Mann, Tak Fujimoto, Ann Hui) and famous younger filmmakers including Carla Simon, Oliver Hermanus, Babak Jalali, and the creator of End of the F**king World, Jonathan Entwistle.

 Job Summary

-To apply, please upload your CV, together with a supporting statement outlining how your skills, knowledge and experience meet the requirements of the role, plus the completed equalities monitoring form, by 9am on Friday, 17th July 2026.
+To apply, please upload your CV, together with a supporting statement outlining how your skills, knowledge and experience meet the requirements of the role, plus the completed equalities monitoring form, by 9am on the 31st of July 2026.

 We want you to have every opportunity to demonstrate your skills, ability and potential; please contact us if you require any assistance or adjustment so that we can help with making the application process work for you.
 We offer a guaranteed interview to applicants with a disability, who meet the essential criteria for the role.
 Recruitment@lfs.org.uk